Community-Engaged Learning Grants

 Call for Proposals

-The CFDE is pleased to announce the availability of the Community Engaged Learning grants under the direction of the Director of Engaged Learning, Dr. Vialla Hartfield-Méndez.
-Anyone currently teaching at Emory is eligible, including graduate students, adjunct faculty, visiting faculty, lecturers, or tenure track faculty.
-Please note that Dr. Vialla Hartfield-Méndez is available for teaching consultations about community engaged pedagogy, syllabus development, partnership cultivation, and general related questions.
+The CFDE is pleased to announce the availability of the Community-Engaged Learning grants under the direction of the Director of Engaged Learning, Dr. Vialla Hartfield-Méndez.
+Anyone currently teaching at Emory is eligible, including graduate students, adjunct faculty, visiting faculty, lecturers, and tenure track faculty.
+Please note that Vialla is available for teaching consultations about community engaged pedagogy, syllabus development, partnership cultivation, and general related questions.

 Funding Guidelines

-Community Engaged Learning Grants cover amounts up to $1500 and are intended to support both new or ongoing opportunities for faculty toincorporate community engaged learning (service learning) into their courses or programs.
+CEL Grants cover amounts up to $1200 and are intended to support both new or ongoing opportunities for faculty toincorporate community-engaged learning into their courses or programs.
 In some cases, grants may be made to support ongoing or existing community engaged learning activities, particularly when those activities grow to involve more students, new partners or communities, or new strategies.
-If you have questions about what grants may cover please contact Dr. Vialla Hartfield-Méndez (vhartfi@emory.edu).
+For questions about what grants may cover, please contact Vialla Hartfield-Méndez (vhartfi@emory.edu).

 Specific Items Funds May Cover